eneliviu/drf-backend-api/README.md

 More details about the API are provided in the [Usage and Screenshots](#usage-and-screenshots) section.

 ### Admin Panel
 The Django admin panel is available at `/admin` and is used for managing the database and application data.
-Access is restricted to superusers.

 [*Back to top*](#)